mrschmalenbach/Label-BASIC-Pro/USER GUIDE.md

     SYNTAX ERROR: MISSING UNTIL FOR REPEAT STARTED AT LINE m

+**Cause:** Reached EOF with an unterminated WHILE or REPEAT block.

 ---

 ## 9.9 Colon Not Allowed On Structured Line

+**Message:**

     SYNTAX ERROR: COLON NOT ALLOWED ON STRUCTURED LINE AT LBP LINE n

+Applies to:
+- CONSTANT
+- ENDCONST
+- ENUM
+- END ENUM
+- ELSE
+- END IF
+- WHILE
+- WEND
+- REPEAT
+- UNTIL
+- All REM ##OPTION lines

+**Except for structured IF headers, which have special rules.**

 ---

-## 9.10 Structured IF Header Colon Rules
+## 9.10 Structured (multi-line) IF Header Colon Rules

+There's a little bit of nuance here so familiarise yourself with this aspect.
+It can be the source of harder-to-track down errors in your source code.

 ### Valid: